nyknycmag/whitepaper/README.md

 TODO

+# 9. Awards

-# 9. Physical spaces
+# 10. Physical spaces

 Physical places that are used to promote our initiatives, the topics our initiatives address and for community gatherings.
 Our spaces are heavily inspired by the [Paralelní Polis](https://www.paralelnipolis.cz/) concept, in the sense of an open and liberal place supporting and spreading individual freedoms.
 They are also important in spreading awareness of our brand as whole, similar way like [Apple Stores](https://www.apple.com/retail/), [Taschen Stores](https://www.taschen.com/en/stores) etc.

 These venues are independently managed and we only provide brand, know-how and financial support through mutual cooperation.

-# 10. Other initiatives
+# 11. Lab

 There are many other segments where our initiative can be extended, but that is beyond the scope of this document.

 Here are some examples:
  - mobile application

-# 11. Boostrap camp
+# 12. Boostrap camp

 A week-long training camp for the Movement Founding Team and the Czech Editorial Team members.
 During this gathering, version 1.0 of this whitepaper will be finalised and a Programme Plan for the first few months will be drawn up.

 It will also serve as an educational camp, where we will go over the basics of journalism and social sciences.

-# 12. Roadmap proposal
+# 13. Roadmap proposal

 The development divided into phases could look something like this: